 Richard Lemarchand is the lead designer on a “critical and commercial hit series of games.”
 You might have heard of the series….It’s called Uncharted.

-Hao Li was named top 35 innovators under 35 in 2013 by MIT technology review.
+Hao Li was named the top 35 innovators under 35 in 2013 by MIT technology review.
 He’s held positions at Industrial Light & magic (not to mention Columbia University, Princeton University, and more).

 One more—Matthew Whiting.
 He’s worked on games like Spyro the Dragon, Ratchet & Clank: Size Matters, True Crime, and more.
 He has over 15 years of experience in the industry.

 This is a small taste of some of the professors you have the opportunity to learn from at USC.
-Professors who have spent years in the industry, who have held positions at studios and companies where you want to work, and who literally wrote the book on some of these subjects.
+Professors who have spent years in the industry, who have held positions at studios and companies where you want to work, and who wrote the book on some of these subjects.